-Scheduled conferences are held during the school year to discuss student progress.
+Scheduled conferences are held twice during the school year to inform parents about student progress.
+The first conference is typically a traditional Parent-Teacher Conference held at the beginning of Quarter 2, and the second conference is typically a Student-led Conference held at the beginning of Quarter 4.
 Please refer to the school calendar for the dates and times of these conferences.

 Additional Parent-Teacher Conferences may be arranged at the request of parents, students, teachers, or counselors.
-Conferences should be arranged through the office in order to avoid scheduling conflicts with the teacher's classroom duties and to ensure that all necessary information can be made available.
+Conferences should be arranged through the office in order to avoid scheduling conflicts with the teacher's classroom responsibilities and to ensure that all necessary information can be made available.
 A conference may include the student, teacher, counselor, specialists, and/or an administrator.